torsday/notebook/internet/ldap.md

 # Lightweight Directory Access Protocol *(LDAP)*

-A protocol to perform CRUD operations on a directory across the TCP/IP layer.
+A protocol for CRUD operations on a directory across the TCP/IP layer.

-- defines & describes
+- defines & describes:

     -   The method by which directory data is accessed
     -   How data is represented in the directory service.
     -   How data is loaded (imported) into and saved (exported) from a directory service (using LDIF).

 LDAP does not define how data is stored or manipulated.
 Data storage and access methods are automagical processes as far as the standard is concerned.

--   Runs on a layer above the TCP/IP stack.

-    -   port 389 for non-SSL
-    -   port 636 for SSL *(via an SSL-Tunnel)*

 ---